 Cows, sheep, pigs, and goats were led along the Cowgate to market.
 The market also sold all other manners of food, drink, clothes, and crafts.

-However, it also had a dark side, as it was the site of the gallows.
-Common criminals who had been sentenced to death were hanged here in the spot, which now is a raised platform with a cross on it.
+Common criminals who had been sentenced to death were hanged here on the spot, which now is a raised platform with a cross on it.

 Some infamous Edinburgh criminals such as mass murderer William Burke and thief Deacon Brodie met their end here.